 The CCNP currently employs three staff members.
 The Director of Clinical Assessment is Dr. Molly Erickson, an Assistant Professor in the Department of Psychiatry.
 Dr. Erickson earned her PhD in clinical psychology and neuroscience from Indiana University in 2013, after which she completed a 2-year post-doctoral fellowship at the Maryland Psychiatric Research Center.
 She has designed, conducted, and managed multiple research protocols including those associated with NIMH grants.
 Dr. Erickson is available for all aspects of consultation on your project and will actively manage all CCNP study activities.

-Danielle Paterno, BS, and Antoine Lebeaut, BS, serve as research assistants at the CCNP.
+Danielle Paterno, BA, and Lindsay Chernseki, MA, and serve as research assistants at the CCNP.
 Ms. Paterno has been employed as a research assistant at Rutgers University for over 7 years and has extensive experience assessing and running healthy and clinical participants through experimental procedures.
-Mr. Lebeaut has been employed at Rutgers since 2015.
-Mr. Lebeaut has experience working with children and adults with various forms of mental health conditions in experimental and treatment research settings.
-Both Ms. Paterno and Mr. Lebeaut have received extensive in-depth training in clinical assessment using multiple diagnostic and symptom assessment tools.
+Ms. Cheresnki has many years of experience working with the patient population.
+She has performed diagnostic interviews and lead treatment groups here at UBHC.
+Both Ms. Paterno and Ms. Cherneski have received extensive in-depth training in clinical assessment using multiple diagnostic and symptom assessment tools.

 Finally, Dr. Steven Silverstein and Dr. Yael Niv serve as Co-Directors of the CCNP.
 Drs.
 Niv and Silverstein are world-renowned researchers with strong publication and grant procurement records.
 Drs.
 Silverstein and Niv are available primarily as administrators and collaborators, but should their consultative services be requested, such requests will be honored.